openpoenode/.github/profile/README.md

 The design has currently **completed the EVT phase**.
 Both the module and breakout board carrier perform as intended.

 As a next step to further refine the design, there will be a pilot run with limited quantities of openPoeNode modules available.

-**To participate in this early-access closed pilot, check the Wiki for [how to apply](https://github.com/openpoenode/module/wiki/Early-Access-Pilot).**
+Stay tuned for further information will be published here soon.

 ## Design philosophy